xiv3r/Kali-Linux-Termux/README.md

    ( to enable vnc service )

-# After, Open VNC and place kali as username and your vnc password
+- Next Open the VNC and place kali as username and your vnc password

-- Note:
+# Note:
-To update and upgrade nethunter it is requires to change /etc/resolv.conf
+To update and upgrade nethunter it is required to change /etc/resolv.conf

       sudo echo nameserver 8.8.8.8 >/etc/resolv.conf